 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-rankCorr — by Shengxin Tu, a month ago
+rankCorr — by Shengxin Tu, 10 months ago

 Total, Between-, and Within-Cluster Spearman Rank Correlations for Clustered Data